 Trains in India Long-distance trains in India are a very comfortable and very efficient way to move around the country

-There are several types of trains for one single route, for example, the Mumbai to Delhi route has several options.
-We advise choosing trains that start and end in your origin and destination.
-Trains that arrive from somewhere else have a higher likelihood of being delayed.
+Indian Railways often have several types of trains for a single route.
+For example, the Mumbai to Delhi route has plenty of options.
+For long distances, we advise choosing trains that start and end at your train station of origin and destination.
+Trains that arrive from elsewhere have a higher likelihood of being delayed.
 We speak from experience: having to wait for 6 to 10 hours at train stations is no fun.

 If you want to check out some of our best train routes, here is a good place to start.